Silver in Financial Markets

 Silver is one of the most distinctive assets in global financial markets because it combines the characteristics of both a precious metal and an industrial raw material.
-Unlike gold, silver’s price reacts not only to macroeconomic uncertainty but also to real economic demand.
+Unlike gold, the metal’s price reacts not only to macroeconomic uncertainty but also to real economic demand.
 This dual nature makes silver especially attractive, yet more complex to analyze.

 What Is Happening in the Silver Market